zbw/MetaDataUpdate/README.md

 # MetaDataUpdate

 A showcase for using the Rosetta Webservices to update Metadata in Rosettas Permanent.
-It's build with [play framework](https://www.playframework.com/), which I agree is a bit oversized for this little application.
+It's build with [play framework](https://www.playframework.com/), which I agree is a bit oversized for this small application.
 But it's my favorite developing environment, so it was quickly setup.

-The application has a form page for entering the necessary data and a resultpage with progressbar and the possibility to download an csv file with the logged data.
-The once entered data are saved locally for later use.
+The application has a form page for entering the necessary data and a result page with progressbar and the possibility to download an csv file with the logged data.
+The once entered data is saved locally for later use.

-The application searches for a key by SRU, gets the ID of the IE so it can update the value in the replace key.
+The application searches for a key by SRU, gets the ID of the IE so it can update the value in the replace key field.

-Some values in the form maybe have to be explained:
+Some values in the form have to be explained:

 * **Searchkey**: the key field to be searched by SRU
 * **Replacekey**: the key field in the mets to be replaced